wvanderwey/ROP/Get-started.md

 In toto : 2217 reads failed QC and are filtered out
 2. Remaping to human references...
 --identified 6 lost human reads from unmapped reads
-3. Maping to repeat sequences...
+3. Mapping to repeat sequences...
 -Identify 1 lost repeat sequences from unmapped reads
 ***Note : Repeat sequences classification into classes (e.g. LINE) and families (e.g. Alu) will be available in next release
 3. Non-co-linear RNA profiling